 We found 3 neuromuscular medicine providers near Los Angeles, CA.

-Dr. Ramzi Ben-Youssef works as a spinal cord injury specialist and neuromuscular medicine specialist in Los Angeles, CA and Pasadena, CA. Dr. Ben-Youssef's residency was performed at Loma Linda University Medical Center.
-Clinical interests for Dr. Ben-Youssef include pain management.
-He accepts several insurance carriers, including Medi-Cal, Medicaid, and Medicare.
-In addition to English, Dr. Ben-Youssef (or staff) speaks Arabic and French.
-He is affiliated with Keck Medicine of USC.
+Dr. Ramzi Ben-Youssef is a specialist in spinal cord injury medicine and neuromuscular medicine.
+He works in Los Angeles, CA and Pasadena, CA. He has a special interest in pain management.
+Medi-Cal, Medicaid, and Medicare are among the insurance carriers that Dr. Ben-Youssef honors.
+Dr. Ben-Youssef's training includes a residency program at Loma Linda University Medical Center.
+Dr. Ben-Youssef (or staff) speaks the following languages: Arabic and French.
+Dr. Ben-Youssef is professionally affiliated with Keck Medicine of USC.

 Clinical interests: OCCUPATIONAL MEDICINE, PAIN MEDICINE

-Dr. Michael Graves' specialties are neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
-He practices in Los Angeles, CA. Dr. Graves's areas of expertise include the following: peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
+Dr. Michael Graves is a physician who specializes in neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
+Patient ratings for Dr. Graves average 4.0 stars out of 5.
+Dr. Graves's areas of expertise include peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
+He is an in-network provider for Medicare insurance.
+Dr. Graves studied medicine at Stanford University School of Medicine.
+He trained at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD) for residency.
+He has received distinctions including Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
 He is professionally affiliated with Ronald Reagan UCLA Medical Center.
-He graduated from Stanford University School of Medicine.
-His residency was performed at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD).
-Dr. Graves honors Medicare insurance.
-He has received the following distinctions: Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.

 Clinical interests: Amyotrophic Lateral Sclerosis, Electromyography (EMG), Guillain Barre Syndrome, Muscular Dystrophy, ...
 (Read more)